marcusoftnet/marcusoftnet.github.io/_posts/2015-06-05-new-pluralsight-course-iojs-or-is-it.md

 So the threat to the relevance of my course is not that big.
 In fact it's an opportunity.
 It only woke up on the wrong side of bed that morning, so it was a little bit hard to see it as a opportunity at first.

 It's is an opportunity because the things thought in the course will be the foundation for how "new node" will work.
+Basically - if you know io.js you know "new node".

 The course is [published here](http://www.pluralsight.com/courses/running-node-applications-io-js).